Acene

 In organic chemistry, the acenes or polyacenes are a class of organic compounds and polycyclic aromatic hydrocarbons made up of benzene (C6H6) rings which have been linearly fused.
 They follow the general molecular formula C_{4n+2}H_{2n+4}.

 The larger representatives have potential interest in optoelectronic applications and are actively researched in chemistry and electrical engineering.
-Pentacene has been incorporated into organic field-effect transistors, reaching charge carrier mobilities as high as 5 cm^{2}/Vs.
+Pentacene has been incorporated into organic field-effect transistors, reaching charge carrier mobilities as high as 5 cm^{2}/V s.

-The first 5 unsubstituted members are listed in the following table:
+The first unsubstituted members are listed in the following table: